LeDomduVin: Theory of the decades for Bordeaux Vintages - Vintage Chart 1900 to 2020

-This idea, or "theory", consists in believing that there could be a recurring "pattern" or "cycle" of the vintage's quality and conditions, for Bordeaux wines, which come back nearly every decade, in very similar ways, making the quality of the vintages almost predictable (despite the acceleration of recent climate changes since the mid-80s, more especially since 2000).
+This idea, or "theory", consists in believing that there could be a recurring "pattern" or "cycle" of the vintage's quality and conditions for Bordeaux wines, coming back nearly every decade in very similar ways, making the quality of the vintages almost predictable (despite the acceleration of recent climate changes since the mid-80s, more especially since 2000).

-I know it is a far-fetched idea, "theory", and I should not generalize, or make any general assumptions, as each Bordeaux vintage is different and, therefore, inconsistent from one another, and, even more so when you take each appellation individually.
+I know it is a far-fetched idea.
+That's why I call it a "theory".
+And I should not generalize or make any general assumptions, as each Bordeaux vintage is different and, therefore, inconsistent from one another, even more so when you take each appellation individually.

-To do that, I studied different Bordeaux vintage charts from various reputable sources (Wine Advocate, Wine Spectator, Decanter, Wine Cellar Insider, etc...), and compiled them into an "easy-to-understand-at-a-glance" vintage chart.
+To do that, I studied different Bordeaux vintage charts from various reputable sources (Wine Advocate, Wine Spectator, Decanter, Wine Cellar Insider, etc...).
+I compiled them into an easy-to-understand "Bordeaux-at-a-glance" vintage chart.

-As a visual is worth a thousand words, I first created this Vintage Chart back in 2019, as a supporting visual to the post I wrote back in 2012 (easier to understand the theory, see it here).
+As a visual worth a thousand words, I created this Vintage Chart in 2019 as a supporting visual to the post I wrote back in 2012 (easier to comprehend the theory, see it here).

-Meanwhile, I have just pre-ordered Neal Martin's new book "The Complete Bordeaux Vintage Guide - 150 years from 1870 to 2020" (official release mid-April), which I highly suggest you buy to complete your "necessary wine books to have" and better comprehend the complex variations/factors that have influenced each Bordeaux vintage.
+Meanwhile, I have just pre-ordered Neal Martin's new book "The Complete Bordeaux Vintage Guide - 150 years from 1870 to 2020" (official release mid-April), which I highly suggest you buy to complete your library of "necessary wine books to have" and better comprehend the complex variations/factors that have influenced each Bordeaux vintage over the last 150 years.

 Cheers!
 Santé!